 Installing Omarchy to an external USB device & troubleshooting boot issues

 Over the past week or so, I’ve been test driving Omarchy as my primary OS.
 Omarchy is an opinionated Arch Linux distribution that ships with the modern tiling window manager Hyprland, something I had been interested in trying for some time.
 I wanted to install Omarchy to an external USB drive so that I could fall back to my existing Arch Linux installation on my internal drive if I ran into any issues.
-The installation process seemed to complete successfully, however I encountered boot failures that prevented the system from starting properly.
+After the initial installation process seemed to complete successfully, I encountered boot failures that prevented the system from starting properly.

 The problem: failed root mount on boot